 Fast facts about GSOSW (FY 2014)

 Our council is funded through grants, donations, bequests, program fees, product sales, investment income and endowments.
-For more information, view our 2013 Annual Report.
-You can also see a list of donors from $49 and less.
+For more information, view our 2015 Annual Report.

 - 14,923 girl members

 - 10,362 adult volunteers

 - 34 girls earned the Girl Scout Gold Award, the highest award in Girl Scouting

 - 10 properties and 4 service centers throughout the council’s jurisdiction

 - Hispanic Engagement

 - Girl Scouts Beyond Bars - GSBB participants meet twice a month with their mothers who reside at the Coffee Creek Correctional Facility in Wilsonville.
 The program provides Girl Scout activities in a safe and supportive environment and focuses on re-establishing relationships, Girl Scout values and healthy decision-making skills.